JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 The same can be said (often) about research data.

 Of course, it is always important to adhere to whatever terms and conditions may apply.
-But in the absence of other guidance, researchers should cite the data they use and expect that others will cite their data as well.
+But in the absence of other guidance or requirements, researchers should cite the data they use and expect that others will cite their data as well.

-That all happens with a persistent identifier.
+Many citation formats include instructions for how to cite a dataset, but almost all of them rely on persistant identifiers.

-### Sharing Usable Data
+## Sharing Usable Data

+Whether its shared through e-mail, a state-of-the art repository, or is available upon "reasonable request", sharing data is only worth the time and effort if it is shared in a manner that enables it to be (re)used.

+The good news is that, if data is effectively managed throughout the research process, the lift of data sharing is relatively minimal.
+Here are five checklist items to ensure that shared data is usable data.

+**1\.
+Is there a clear path for accessing the shared data?**

+**2\.
+Is the data shared in a form or format that would allow it to be used by others?**

+**3\.
+Is the data sufficiently well described to allow it to be used by others?

+**4.\Are the links between the data and any related materials (or versions) defined?

+**5/.
+Is the data shared in a manner that allows credit for its use to be given and received?